 The cottages are set out in an L shape to make best use of the light and views and have an attractive lawned courtyard to the front which serves as an additional garden area.

 Saddler Cottage also has a private, sheltered, fully enclosed walled garden to the side with garden furniture.
-Additional storage for bikes and outdoor gear may be able to be accommodated on request.
+There is lockable storage available for guest use which is ideal for bicycles.

 There is a gravelled parking area to the side of the cottage with two guest spaces.